andresmontoyab/Spring/spring-cloud/README.md

 }
 ```

-First we must add the anotation @RibbonClient in our Proxy Feign Class, and also we must delete the url parameter in our @FeignClient anotation, as you can notice the Ribbon anotation is going to deal with the url of the service, because the main purpose of Ribbon is to distribute among several instances.
+* First we must add the anotation @RibbonClient in our Proxy Feign Class.

+* We must delete the url parameter in our @FeignClient anotation, as you can notice the Ribbon anotation is going
+to deal with the url of the service, because the main purpose of Ribbon is to distribute among several instances.

 3. Config Properties.